schfug/simple_ip_login/README.md

 REQUIREMENTS
 ------------

-This module requires no modules outside of Drupal core.
+This module requires no modules other than Drupal core.

 INSTALLATION
 ------------

- * Install the Simple IP Login module as you would normally install a contributed Drupal module.
+ * Install the Simple IP Login module as you normally would install a contributed Drupal module.
 Visit https://www.drupal.org/node/1897420 for further information.